statichunt/geeky-hugo/exampleSite/content/blog/creative-side-hustles.md

 ### 9. Use Apps to Sell Your Stuff

-For [earn money from apps](/blog/money-making-apps/) Do you have items sitting in your garage collecting dust?
+Do you have items sitting in your garage collecting dust?
 Or do you have unopened gifts that you’ve purchased?
 Or maybe you have valuable things that you don’t use anymore sitting around the house.
 If you answered yes to the questions above, you can [sell your stuff](/blog/best-apps-to-sell-your-stuff/) for cash.

 ### 10. Take Surveys